What makes the CANNP different?

 NNCP was originally chosen after much careful thought because it could to be used across the country.
 With provincial changes, members must stay current and adhere to local laws that impact designations, particularly in Alberta and Quebec.
 NNCP does indicate exactly what we do – encourage and educate regarding the impact of nutrition.

 Can I use the title Registered Nutritional Therapist?

 The title is available to those members who continue to remain in good standing with CANNP as NNCP’s, and who have at minimum 3 years of experience in the field.
 There are qualification requirements meant to determine depth of knowledge and focus of the applicant.
-Those in Alberta must adhere to Provincial regulations.
+Those in Alberta and Quebec must adhere to Provincial regulations.